saulprl/VentasDS3/README.md

 # VentasDS3

-This is a project for my Software Development 3 course at Universidad de Sonora.
+This is a project for my Desarrollo de Sistemas 3 course at Universidad de Sonora.
 It consists of an app for database management purposes using JavaFX.

 # What I learned